Trends and Analysis of Gross Enrolment Ratio 2021-22 by arunCMehta

 The GER in higher education at the all-India level has shown a steady increase from 24.6 percent in 2017-18 to 28.4 percent in 2021-22.

 The overall GER in 2021-22 stands at 28.4 percent, indicating that nearly three out of every ten individuals in the eligible age group are enrolled in higher education in India; this also shows that the remaining 62 percent are not enrolled in higher education.
-Low participation at this level of education is also reflected in the GER of the SC and ST population analyzed below.
+Low participation at this level of education is also reflected in the GER of the SC and ST population analysed below.

 Gross Enrolment Ratio at All Indi Level: 2017 18 to 2021-22